otischung/GTA_AFK_script/README.md

 Switch back to GTA in 3-second countdown.

 The script will first buy gun supplies and wait 2hr 20min on average.
 This is the time for one-time supplies consuming.

+The script will repeat the statements above for 10 times.